Aging in America is a Sh*t Show

 Everyone told us so.
 Not one person said, “By all means celebrate aging in America.”
 Not one person said, “Celebrate maturity in a way that makes it sound like an adventure worth taking, with romance, love, spirit, courage, wisdom, strength and resilience.”

 Publishers like what sells, and what sells is youth.
 For example, the current books on aging are written by young people.
 Cameron Diaz (at 39) wrote (or sort-of wrote) Longevity.
-Kourtney Kardashian, almost 30, has signed for a book tentatively titled, Aging Gracefully.
+Klhoe Kardashian, not yet 30, has signed for a book tentatively titled, Aging Gracefully.
 But a true story from two real people in midlife is not seen as commercially viable.

 As Joan Rivers said, “I hate old people.”
 And so, it seems does everyone else.

 How did growing older with grace and courage and lots of fight left in the dog get to be so ugly?
 Frankly, I think it’s because younger people do not want to see themselves as getting older, and older people want to see themselves as young.
 We have created a culture in America that does not value this stage of life.
 In fact, we shun it.

 I have seen or heard all of the following in just a few weeks:

 A studio manager posted that he does not pay salaries according to experience or years of training, rather he pays based on “connection.”
 Under this formula, Richard Freeman couldn’t get a job today.
 This is not new.
 It is only interesting that this is the studio's public policy.
 Many companies have forced retirement at 65, so honestly, the fact that yoga studios do not value age, experience, years of study and dedication is to be expected.
 I do not know a single yoga teacher in midlife who has not been asked to reduce her schedule or otherwise disappear to make way for younger talent.
 Not.
 One.